Alecell/auto-replacer/README.md

 -   Avoid writing transform functions that return unchanged text since it may cause unnecessary loops
 -   Despite the fact that I tested it with book-size notes without problems, it also have a concern when we have too many patterns found on the same file without reasonable gaps between them, but since the word _hobbit_ is mentioned only 400 times on LOtR I _think_ it'll not be a problem.

+#### 🛑 Only Run Code You Understand
+The Auto Replacer plugin allows you to write and execute custom JavaScript functions to dynamically transform matched content within your notes.
+These functions are executed locally, directly in your Obsidian vault, and are never transmitted anywhere.

+However, executing arbitrary code — even if it looks innocent — can have unintended consequences.
+You have full control over what the plugin runs, which also means you take full responsibility for what it does.
+A simple typo can break your notes.
+A badly written loop can slow down your editor.
+And a malicious snippet (if ever copied from somewhere) could do far worse.

+So please — only run code that you fully understand.

+Auto Replacer offers you the power to automate and enhance your note-taking...
+But as a certain wise uncle once said:

+> With great power comes great responsibility.

 ---

 ## 📚 Documentation